 Lack of Broadband Access

 The chasm that already existed between rural and metropolitan communities has widened because of rural America’s lack of access to this fundamental technology.
-Yet this divide is not a technological problem, but a political one.
 On average across Appalachian Ohio, broadband is far, far less available than for the rest of the State of Ohio.
 And this broadband shortage disproportionately impacts children, who cannot travel on their own to access the internet.

-From e-school to telemedicine, the broadband divide is no longer tolerable in the midst of COVID-19, and state and federal policy makers must act now to rectify this wrong.
+From e-school to telemedicine, the broadband divide is no longer tolerable in light of the impact of COVID-19, and state and federal policy makers must act now to rectify this wrong.
 The Appalachian Children Coalition has identified the broadband gap as a primary issue of concern for our members.

 Watch our Board Member, Robin Burrow, speak on a panel with the Columbus Metropolitan Club about Bridging the Digital Divide.

 The Philanthropy Gap